caffeinated01/portfolio/src/posts/vjc_x_tp_hackathon_2024.md

 <img alt="Image" src="/vjcxtp24-3.jpg">

 <p>We then went on to Data Visualisation.
 Data visualisation is simply plotting graphs to simplify the process of identifying trends and patterns.</p>
-</p>We plotted Histograms, Scatterplots, Boxplots, Bar Charts, Facetgrids, as well as a heatmap (correlation matrix) based on a dataset provided.</p>
+<p>We plotted Histograms, Scatterplots, Boxplots, Bar Charts, Facetgrids, as well as a heatmap (correlation matrix) based on a dataset provided.</p>

 <img alt="Image" src="/vjcxtp24-4.jpg">